“Is masturbation a sin?”

 I have several friends and men I’ve counseled who are dead set against masturbation.
 For them there is no delineation from masturbation and its accompanying lustful thoughts.
 For them, as soon as they make a compromise with masturbation, they inevitable get sucked in to the exact dangers I mentioned above.
 I fully respect this and support these men in holding them accountable to end masturbation as a habit in their lives.
 For those able to eliminate masturbation from their lives, this is the best option by far.

-But does this mean masturbation should be avoided at all costs by everyone?
+But does this mean masturbation should be avoided at all costs by everyone in every circumstance?

 No, I don’t think so.